founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 ORDER BY sale_date;
 ```

-**Expected output interpretation:** Time series of daily revenue and units sold for a specific branch and month — useful for operational analysis and anomaly detection.
+**Output interpretation:** Time series of daily revenue and units sold for a specific branch and month — useful for operational analysis and anomaly detection.

 ---